Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Preliminaries

 \subsection{Framework}

-We consider a general online decision-making framework where a learner interacts with a stochastic environment with a fixed arm set $\calA$.
-At each round $t \in \naturalnum$, the learner plays an arm $A_t \in \calA$ and observes the corresponding reward $X_{t,A_t}$.
-Assume that the rewards follow some stochastic patterns which will be specified for multi-armed bandits (MAB) and linear bandits, respectively as follows.
+We consider a general online sequential decision-making framework where a learner interacts with an environment with a fixed decision set.
+At each round $t \in \naturalnum$, the learner makes a decision from the set and observes the corresponding reward(s).
+In what follows, we instantiate this framework to multi-armed bandits, linear bandits, and tabular episodic Markov decision processes (MDPs).

-\textbf{Multi-armed bandits.} In the stochastic MAB setting, the arm set follows that $\calA=[K]$.
-Each arm $a \in [K]$ is associated with a fixed and unknown $[0,1]$-bounded distribution\footnote{Note that all the MAB and linear stochastic bandit algorithms in this paper also work for $R$-subgaussian noise with minor adjustments.
-Only algorithms for adversarial bandits in \pref{sec:meta_alg} require the boundedness assumption. } such that reward $X_{t,a}$ for each $t,a$ is an i.i.d. sample from this distribution with mean $\mu_a =\E[X_{t,a}]$.
-Let $\Delta_a =\optmu - \mu_a$ be the suboptimality gap where $\optmu = \max_{a \in [K]} \mu_a$.
+\textbf{Multi-armed bandits.} In the stochastic MAB setting, the arm (decision) set follows that $\calA=[K]\triangleq \{1,\ldots,K\}$.
+Each arm $a \in [K]$ is associated with a fixed and unknown $[0,1]$-bounded distribution\footnote{Note that all MAB and linear stochastic bandit algorithms in this paper also work for $R$-subgaussian noise with minor adjustments.
+Only adversarial bandits algorithms in \pref{sec:elimination_framework} require the boundedness assumption. } such that $\forall t$, reward $X_{t,a}$ is an i.i.d. sample from this distribution with mean $\mu_a =\E[X_{t,a}]$.
+Let $A_t$ be the arm played at round $t$ and $\Delta_a =\optmu - \mu_a$ be the suboptimality gap where $\optmu = \max_{a \in [K]} \mu_a$.